zzzprojects/EntityFramework-Classic/docs/pages/features/bulk-synchronize.md

 # Bulk Synchronize (Enterprise Feature)

 ## Description
-`SYNCHRONIZE` all entities from the database.
+The **EF Bulk Synchronize** feature let you synchronize the database with the source.

 A synchronize is a mirror operation from the data source to the database.
 All rows that match the entity key are `UPDATED`, non-matching rows that exist from the source are `INSERTED`, non-matching rows that exist in the database are `DELETED`.

 The database table becomes a mirror of the entity list provided.

-This feature is provided by [Z.EntityFramework.Extensions](http://entityframework-extensions.net/) that's used by more than 2000 customers all over the world.
+This feature is provided by the library [EF Extensions](https://entityframework-extensions.net/bulk-synchronize) _(Included with EF Classic)_.
+EF Extensions it's used by over 2000 customers all over the world and support all Entity Framework version (EF4, EF5, EF6, EF Core, EF Classic).

 ```csharp
 // Easy to use